AndrieYean/AndrieYean.github.io/_posts/2019-08-21-How2PatchFmtstr.md

 .text:0804889F                 call    printf
 .text:080488A4                 add     esp, 10h
 ```
-below the call_printf is 0x80488A4
+After the call_printf is 0x80488A4

 Find the puts_plt address